 Trades with Highest PNS Asbestos Exposure

-• Pipefitters: Direct daily contact with insulation materials
+- Pipefitters: Direct daily contact with insulation materials

-• Boilermakers: Work with boiler insulation and jackets
+- Boilermakers: Work with boiler insulation and jackets

-• Insulators: Installation of all asbestos-containing insulation
+- Insulators: Installation of all ACM insulation

-• Welders: Work proximity and thermal insulation contact
+- Welders: Work proximity and thermal insulation contact

-• Machinists: Gasket and valve packing contact
+- Machinists: Gasket and valve packing contact

-• Painters: Asbestos-containing coating application
+- Painters: ACM coating application

 What Asbestos-Containing Products Were Used in Philadelphia Naval Shipyard Operations?

 Bulkhead insulation materials provided compartment protection and fire safety.
 Navy regulations required superior fire resistance in naval vessels.
-Manufacturers achieved this through asbestos insulation surrounding critical compartments, storage areas, and equipment rooms throughout naval ships.
+Manufacturers achieved this through ACM insulation surrounding critical compartments, storage areas, and equipment rooms throughout naval ships.

 Why Was Mesothelioma Development Delayed for Philadelphia Naval Shipyard Workers?

 Mesothelioma typically develops decades after initial asbestos exposure.
-The disease requires time for asbestos fibers to penetrate lung tissues, establish inflammation, and eventually trigger malignant cell transformation.
+The disease requires time for the fibers to penetrate lung tissues, establish inflammation, and eventually trigger malignant cell transformation.
 This latency period—typically 20-50 years from exposure to diagnosis—explains why mesothelioma cases continue appearing among Philadelphia Naval Shipyard workers today, over 80 years after peak wartime employment.

-Workers employed at the shipyard during 1941-1945 received intense asbestos exposure during their peak working years.
+Workers employed at the shipyard during 1941-1945 received intense ACM exposure during their peak working years.
 Many worked multiple years in high-exposure positions.
 This cumulative exposure created substantial disease risk, even though decades passed before symptoms appeared.

 Contemporary medical diagnostic methods struggled to identify mesothelioma in earlier decades.
 Many workers likely developed mesothelioma before accurate diagnostic capabilities existed.
 Physicians initially misdiagnosed mesothelioma as pneumonia, tuberculosis, or other respiratory conditions.
 This diagnostic delay meant affected workers never understood their illness's connection to Philadelphia Naval Shipyard employment.